RajayPreddie/rust-cat/README.md

 ## Description

 `RustVMStat` is a command-line utility inspired by the classic `vmstat` tool, reimagined in Rust for modern Unix-like operating systems.
 It reports real-time statistics about system processes, memory, paging, block IO, traps, and CPU activity, catering to both system administrators and developers.
 This Rust implementation emphasizes an enhanced user experience with real-time updates and visualizations, harnessing the power of the `tui-rs` crate to render a terminal-based graphical user interface.
 The goal of `RustVMStat` is to provide a more interactive and visually appealing way to monitor system performance, with easy-to-read charts and customizable views.
 The idea for this project was developed with the aid of ChatGPT.
-Here is the link to the [conversation](https://chat.openai.com/share/2873ea3b-068b-49d5-849f-cba1257fcc4e).
+Here is the link to the ChatGPT [conversation](https://chat.openai.com/share/2873ea3b-068b-49d5-849f-cba1257fcc4e).

 ## Installation